-- A footway or a public open space associated with lawful food and drink premises may be used as an outdoor dining area without development consent (known as exempt development) if it meets the standards set out in the Codes SEPP. - The outdoor footpath and outdoor dining area must comply with the following standards: - The premises is not a small bar or pub (see further information below). - the food or drink premises the outdoor dining is connected to must have approval to operate - the outdoor area must be carried out in accordance with any an approval under section 125 of the Roads Act and any approval under section 68 of the LG Act - if under an awning, the awning complies with the requirements set out in BP1.1 and BP1.2 of Volume 1 of the Building Code of Australia.
+- A footway or a public open space associated with lawful food and drink premises may be used as an outdoor dining area without development consent (known as exempt development) if it meets the standards set out in the Codes SEPP. - The outdoor footpath and outdoor dining area must comply with the following standards: - the food or drink premises the outdoor dining is connected to must have approval to operate - the outdoor area must be carried out in accordance with any an approval under section 125 of the Roads Act 1993 and any approval under section 68 of the Local Government Act 1993. - if under an awning, the awning complies with the requirements set out in BP1.1 and BP1.2 of Volume 1 of the Building Code of Australia.